len-sla/ffmpeg-whisper/README.md

 ![whisper in jupyterlab](whisper.png)

-Things to improve removing security issues from image root etc puting CUDA in Dockerfie optimising RUN to avoid creating extra layers
+Things to improve removing security issues from image root etc  in Dockerfie optimising RUN to avoid creating extra layers

 ##   Auxilary tools and solution for pre/post